 Native Texan Jenna McDaniel was born with an undeniable love for music and performing that’s as big as the Texas sky and as wild and untamed as the indomitable Lone Star spirit itself.
 Growing up surrounded by the music of country legends like Reba, Martina, and Faith Hill, she fell in love with singing just about the time she could walk.
-Singing karaoke as a toddler with her parents and watching music videos around her house growing up in Temple, Texas, Jenna was constantly drawn to music, and it wasn’t long before she was singing in school and choirs and anywhere else she could find an audience to listen.
-As a sixth grader, she happened upon new music by an at the time up-and-comer named Taylor Swift, and that discovery pretty much cemented it for Jenna, who grabbed a guitar and began penning her own songs inspired by Swift’s honesty and sheer relatability.
+Singing karaoke as a toddler and watching music videos around her house growing up in Temple, Texas, Jenna was constantly drawn to music, and it wasn’t long before she was singing in school choirs and anywhere else she could find an audience to listen.
+As a fifth grader, she happened upon new music by an at the time up-and-comer named Taylor Swift, and that discovery pretty much cemented it for Jenna, who grabbed a guitar and began penning her own songs inspired by Swift’s honesty and sheer relatability.

 “Taylor came out at the perfect time in my life,” explains Jenna of the huge influence Swift had upon her formative years as a budding artist.
 “When you’re dealing with teen issues the songs she writes are so true to herself and her life, and it’s very relatable…it’s like she goes into your mind and writes exactly what you’re thinking,” admits Jenna about her main musical influence.